ansys/pymechanical/doc/source/user_guide_session/index.rst

 The :class:`Mechanical <ansys.mechanical.core.mechanical.Mechanical>` class supports
 much more than sending text to Mechanical.
 It includes higher-level wrapping that provides for better scripting and interaction with Mechanical.
-For information on various advanced methods for interacting with Mechanical, see :ref:`ref_examples`.
+For information on advanced methods for interacting with Mechanical, see :ref:`ref_examples`.